SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 #### Phrase 1

 This phrase is about ending discrimination against women and girls.
-The general structure is action + discrimination + women & girls
+The general structure is action + discrimination/rights + women & girls

 ```py
 TS=